|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I then stated to Mike, "A fourth sign to look out for is scorekeeping.
 Scorekeeping can mean that one person does not feel recognized for their efforts, or that he or she feels controlled and is keeping track of all of the times they have felt the other person has taken advantage of them.
 Whatever the underlying issue is, scorekeeping can be a sign that there are important issues that each person is documenting instead of discussing."

-I then explained to Mike that once he began to recognize the signs of hidden issues, he could ask Heather to “pause” the argument, and use the “Speaker-Listener” technique, as we will discuss on the next track.
+I then explained to Mike that once he began to recognize the signs of hidden issues, he could ask Heather to "pause" the argument, and use the "Speaker-Listener" technique, as we will discuss in the next section.

 Do you have a client like Mike or Heather who would benefit from learning to recognize these 4 signs of hidden issues?

-On this track we have discussed dealing with the ex.
+In this section, we have discussed dealing with the ex.
 One technique for dealing with the ex is revealing hidden issues.
 I find that even though it often wasn’t done in the marriage, after a divorce revealing hidden issues can still be productive.
 Four indications of hidden issues are wheel spinning, trivial triggers, avoidance, and scorekeeping.

-On the next track we will discuss the Speaker-Listener Technique.
+In the next section, we will discuss the Speaker-Listener Technique.
 There are six basic steps to this technique.
 They are the speaker has the floor, share the floor, no problem solving, avoiding mind reading, don’t go on and on, and stop and let the listener paraphrase.

 Question 12: What are four indications of hidden issues?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.